• Skip to primary navigation

 Storage

-• Fridge: Let it cool to room temperature, then transfer it to an airtight container and store it in the fridge for up 5-6 days.
+• Fridge: Let it cool to room temperature, then transfer it to an airtight container and store it in the fridge for up to 5-6 days.

 • Freezer: Let it cool to room temperature, then transfer to an airtight container and freeze it for up to 6 months.
 Let thaw overnight in the fridge, or for a few hours on the counter. before using it in a recipe.